 The Central Waterfront neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 31,030 persons per square mile in the neighborhood, it is more packed with people than 97.1% of the nation's neighborhoods.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Central Waterfront neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Central Waterfront is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the Central Waterfront neighborhood has more Austrian and Iranian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Central Waterfront neighborhood has more Brazilian and Austrian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.5% of this neighborhood's residents have Austrian ancestry and 1.5% have Iranian ancestry.
+In fact, 3.1% of this neighborhood's residents have Brazilian ancestry and 1.9% have Austrian ancestry.

 Central Waterfront is also pretty special linguistically.
 Significantly, 7.5% of its residents five years old and above primarily speak Langs. of India at home.
 While this may seem like a small percentage, it is higher than 98.6% of the neighborhoods in America.